Music of Croatia: Pop

 The pop music of Croatia generally resembles the canzone music of Italy, while including elements of the native traditional music.
-Croatian record companies produce a lot of material each year, if only to populate the numerous music festivals.
+Croatian record companies produce much material each year, if only to populate the numerous music festivals.
 Of special note is the Split Festival which usually produces the most popular summer hits.

-Seasoned pop singers in Croatia include: Meri Cetinić, Mišo Kovač, Ivo Robić, Vice Vukov, Milan Bačić, Arsen Dedić, Vinko Coce, Zdenka Vučković, Darko Domjan, Tereza Kesovija, Gabi Novak, Ivica Šerfezi, Oliver Dragojević, Tomislav Ivčić, Doris Dragović, Radojka Šverko, Maja Blagdan, and many others.
-Also, the groups Magazin and Grupa 777 have had sustained careers.
+Seasoned pop singers in Croatia include: Meri Cetinić, Mišo Kovač, Ivo Robić, Vice Vukov, Krunoslav Slabinac, Zlatko Pejaković, Arsen Dedić, Vinko Coce, Zdenka Vučković, Darko Domjan, Tereza Kesovija, Gabi Novak, Ivica Šerfezi, Oliver Dragojević, Tomislav Ivčić, Doris Dragović, Radojka Šverko, Maja Blagdan, Jacques Houdek and many others.
+Also, the groups Magazin, Novi fosili and Grupa 777 have had sustained careers.

 In more recent times, younger performers such as Nina Badrić, Severina, Gibonni, Toni Cetinski, Jelena Rozga, Danijela, Lidija Bačić, Antonija Šola, Lana Jurčević and many others have captured the attention of the pop audience.
 Each of them have successfully blended various influences into their distinct music style.
 For example, Thompson's songs include traditional epic themes from the Dinaric regions; Severina threads between Croatian pop and a folk sound.

 Croatian pop music is fairly often listened to in Slovenia, Bosnia and Herzegovina, Serbia, Montenegro and North Macedonia due to the union of Yugoslavia that existed until the 1990s.
 Conversely, Bosnian singers like Dino Merlin and Serbian Đorđe Balašević have an audience in Croatia, as well as some others.
 More recently the Turbo folk – frowned upon by the establishment some music critics and social commentators – has been popular amongst some sections of Croatian youth.
 A general resentment to Turbo folk remains as it is not broadcast on state radio and TV.
 Where on private outlets it may be transmitted, it normally triggers a strong negative reaction from those not liking it.
 Croatian singers that are using elements of Turbo folk are Severina and Jelena Rozga.

 Croatia is a regular contestant on the Eurovision Song Contest.
 Back in Yugoslavia, Croatian pop group Riva won the contest in 1989.
+Since independence, Croatia's best finish was in 2024 with the song "Rim Tim Tagi Dim" by Baby Lasagna, finishing second and the song later going on to chart across Europe.
 Some of the other Croatians who performed on the ESC include Danijel Popović, Put, Boris Novković and Claudia Beni.